 Skip to contents

-compareSpectra() compares each spectrum in x with each spectrum in y using the function provided with FUN (defaults to ndotproduct()).
+compareSpectra() compares each spectrum in x with each spectrum in y using the function provided with FUN (defaults to MsCoreUtils::ndotproduct()).
 If y is missing, each spectrum in x is compared with each other spectrum in x.
 The matching/mapping of peaks between the compared spectra is done with the MAPFUN function.
 The default joinPeaks() matches peaks of both spectra and allows to keep all peaks from the first spectrum (type = "left"), from the second (type = "right"), from both (type = "outer") and to keep only matching peaks (type = "inner"); see joinPeaks() for more information and examples).
 The MAPFUN function should have parameters x, y, xPrecursorMz and yPrecursorMz as these values are passed to the function.

 FUN is supposed to be a function to compare intensities of (matched) peaks of the two spectra that are compared.
 The function needs to take two matrices with columns "mz" and "intensity" as input and is supposed to return a single numeric as result.
 In addition to the two peak matrices the spectra's precursor m/z values are passed to the function as parameters xPrecursorMz (precursor m/z of the x peak matrix) and yPrecursorMz (precursor m/z of the y peak matrix).
+Finally, the parameter matchedPeaksCount is passed to the function.
 Additional parameters to functions FUN and MAPFUN can be passed with ....
 Parameters ppm and tolerance are passed to both MAPFUN and FUN.
-The function returns a matrix with the results of FUN for each comparison, number of rows equal to length(x) and number of columns equal length(y) (i.e. element in row 2 and column 3 is the result from the comparison of x[2] with y[3]).
-If SIMPLIFY = TRUE the matrix is simplified to a numeric if length of x or y is one.
-See also the vignette for additional examples, such as using spectral entropy similarity in the scoring.

 Usage